PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-home-ready.md

      link: "help"
 ---

-Panic Button is ready to use.
-Click Disguise to go through the security checklist, close and disguise the application.
+Panic Button is set-up and ready.
+Click Disguise to exit and hide the application.